alterNERDtive/EDDiscovery-wiki/Using-the-edit-Add-On-Action-Files-Menu.md

 Along the bottom are some controls for the program:

 * Text Edit : Edit in a text editor.
-You can then edit it in text.
-Once finished, the program will be checked and imported if all is okay.
 This is a more advanced option.
-Make sure you save the file back to disk before quitting otherwise EDD won't see the changes!
+EDDiscovery will write the script to a temporary location.
+It will launch your text editor.
+Your edit it.
+Then you must save the file back to disk and quit your text editor.
+Once EDDiscovery sees the text editor has been closed, it then re-reads the file and checks it.
+Any problems will be notified and you can then correct them in the editor if you choose.
+Remember, make sure you save the file back to disk before quitting otherwise EDD won't see the changes!

 ![text edit](http://i.imgur.com/VIveDYQ.png)